 ‘Macros’ is a nickname of sorts referring to the basic macro-nutrient building blocks in food: protein, carbohydrates, and fat.
 The basic concept of ‘balancing your macros’ is to get enough protein to sustain muscle growth and athletic performance, while also eating a wide range of vegetables.
 Vegetables are not only a crucial carbohydrate source; they also provide all the micro-nutrients that you need to maintain wellness and a healthy metabolism.
 The last component macro is fat.
 You need a nice dose of healthy fats each day, to help your brain and cells run at their peak performance.

 Beast Bowls are designed to provide a reasonable, approachable macro-balanced meal that is – most importantly – delicious and gratifying!

 We’ve worked hard to build a list of Beast Bowls that fit this bill.
 We are continuing to get the Beast Bowl nutrition down to a science.
 With each one that we build we think about ease of preparation, balanced macros and most importantly flavor.
 I get that Beast Bowls are more complicated than baked chicken and steamed broccoli.

 Yeah, that’s kind of the point.
 Beast Bowls are elevated nutrition for people that want to eat real food – FOR REAL!

 I get that they require a little more work than steaming broccoli in the microwave.

 They are tasty enough so that anyone that loves food will love them.
-And if you just want healthy real food, and don’t need to worry about body composition, just cook and eat, no measuring is required.
+If your body compisition is right where it should be then just cook and eat, no measuring is required.

 Okay, I get Macros, but how much of each?